haiku/website/content/blog/digib0y/2018-02-02_gci_2017_wrap_up_report.md

 <li>and much more!</li>
 </ul>

-<h3>Let's see what our mentors and students have to say about their experience of GCI 2017</h3>

-<p>I hope that despite probably being the best of their age in their field, the winning students will stay humble, and hunger for new knowledge.</p>

-<p>I hope that despite probably being the best of their age in their field, the winning students will stay humble, and hunger for new knowledge.</p>

-<p>I hope that despite probably being the best of their age in their field, the winning students will stay humble, and hunger for new knowledge.</p>

 <p>So congratulations and thanks to all our hardworking students and their mentors, and especially Scott McCreary who once again shouldered the responsibility of administrating Haiku’s GCI participation.</p>